Secure channel encryption

 -

-If this is the first time you run the project, grant microphone and camera access to your app.
+If this is the first time you run your app, grant microphone and camera access.

 Communication between your test devices is end-to-end encrypted.
 This prevents data from being read or secretly modified by anyone other than the true sender and recipient.